BenTaylor25/BenTaylor25/README.md

 👨‍💻 Currently on Software Engineering internship with Scuderia AlphaTauri F1.

 💪 Very experienced with Python, TypeScript, C#, and Java.
-👍 Fairly experienced with C++, React, Vue.js.
+👍 Fairly experienced with C++, React, and Vue.js.
-🤏 Some experience with Rust, Go, and C.
+🤏 Some experience with Rust, Go, C, and Dart.
 🌱 Currently learning C#, and WPF.
 ⏰ Looking into Angular, Rust, Tauri, and Postres soon.
 ✨ Excited about Angular, C#, Rust, Go, and Kotlin.